eidoriantan/messenger-dictionary/README.md

 [Merriam-Webster API](https://dictionaryapi.com) to get the definitions of words.

 ## Features
+ * Interactive messaging
- * Gives the simple definitions of a word
+ * Gives the simple definitions

 ### Support
 If you had found a bug or any unexpected behavior, you can submit an issue